eric15342335/comp2113-engg1340-group-project/README.md

 ### Dynamic memory management (e.g., dynamic arrays, linked lists, STL containers)

 ### File input/output (e.g., for loading/saving game status)
+This game had options for players to create a new save, load an old save and delete save upon the startup of the game.
+The saves are distinguished by global variable std::string playerName.
+The name of the save folders are also in playerName.
+In each saves, every stock has a seperate .save file, while other basic information are stored in playerstatus.save and hsi in hsi.save .
+The saving process is automatic upon the end of everyround to prevent lost of advancements of the game (and also prevent rollback)

+Moreover, this game relies heavily on c++17 library <filesystem> to maintain the tidiness of files.
+It enable us to obtain the name of avaiable saves, create folders and deleting saves.

 ### Program codes in multiple files (recall separate compilation)